themysterysolver/PLACEMENT-QUESTIONS/Optum/Optum-Blog1.md

 - Now we have to implemeent the above features in the tech stack choosen above.
 - The IDE was very user friendly,it was similar to `VS code`.
 They had terminal to run commands.
 - They also had an `AI bot` whihc the game changer here.
 They told us we can use how muchever we want to use this bot to achieve the end goal.
 It's name is `COSMO`,it was a really strong AI assitance.
+- Topics and things you should know,
+  - basics of react,nodesjs and app structre
+  - How to work on terminal and bash
+  - curl,tree,npm,sudo commands
+  - How to CRUD,how it works.
+  - How to debug!

 ---